MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator)

-Users with this role have access to all administrative features in Azure Active Directory, as well as services that use Azure Active Directory identities like the Microsoft 365 Defender portal, the Microsoft Purview compliance portal, Exchange Online, SharePoint Online, and Skype for Business Online.
+Users with this role have access to all administrative features in Microsoft Entra ID, as well as services that use Microsoft Entra identities like the Microsoft 365 Defender portal, the Microsoft Purview compliance portal, Exchange Online, SharePoint Online, and Skype for Business Online.
 Furthermore, Global Administrators can elevate their access to manage all Azure subscriptions and management groups.

 ### [Global Reader](/azure/active-directory/roles/permissions-reference#global-reader)